knolan10/BBHBot/trigger/Trigger_documentation.md

 5. We submit a plan request to Fritz, which uses Gwemopt to produce an observing plan for ZTF and the given localization.

-6. We then pause for 15 seconds, and then begin querying Fritz every 30 seconds up to 5 minutes to retrieve the generated observing plan.
+6. We pause for 15 seconds, and then begin querying Fritz every 30 seconds up to 5 minutes to retrieve the generated observing plan.

 7. As an extra check, we retrieve the items in the ZTF queue for the upcoming night.
 We do a wordsearch for the superevent id from Gracedb, for the date observed which is used as an identifier on Fritz, and for the `gcnevent_id` assigned by Fritz.
 If we find any of these ids, we note that there has been a trigger by another group, and while we continue some more steps, we ultimately will not trigger.